tarlen5/coursera_ml/README.md

 # coursera_ml
-Problem sets and assignments for the coursera machine learning course taught by Stanford Prof. Andrew Ng, completed in **octave/matlab**.
-Secondly, these problems have been expanded on for my own usage and development purposes in **python using the scikit-learn library**.
+Programming projects for the Coursera Machine Learning course taught by Stanford Prof. Andrew Ng, completed in **octave/matlab**.
+I have also implemented some of these projects in **python using the scikit-learn library** for my own research and development purposes.

 ### Unit 4: *Project 1-Linear Regression*
 * Implemented a Linear Regression model to make predictions in several scenarios: